flatironinstitute/walnuts/examples/README.md

 * `iter_warmup`: The number of warmup iterations.
 * `iter_sampling`: The number of sampling iterations.

-If successful, the result will be generated in:
+The result will be generated in:

 * NUTS results: `<model>-nuts-gradients.json`

-The JSON file defines a single key `gradients` with a sequence of integer values of length `trials` for the number of gradients required before estimation error in every first and second moment is below threshold.
+The JSON file defines a single key `gradients` with a sequence of integer values of length `trials` for the number of gradients required before estimation error in every first and second moment is below the specified `max_error`.

 ### Step 3.
 Measure WALNUTS gradients to error threshold